ELASMOBRANCHS OF THE SOUTHERN COLD

 Researchers Cheryl Wilga and Brad Seibel from the University of Rhode Island have found that an increase in water temperature of even a few degrees Celsius could possibly make Antarctic waters habitable for benthic sharks.
 The problem?
 Antarctic seafloor is basically dominated by relatively soft-bodied, slow-moving invertebrates... meaning an animal with jaws could easily decimate easy pickings.
 This could change the ecology of the Antarctic benthic community as we currently know it.
 This could happen within this century.

-Don't worry: those sharks constantly swim to breathe wouldn't survive in the cold waters around Antarctica.
-So you won't be seeing a great white shark there any time soon.
+Don't worry: you won't be seeing a great white shark there any time soon.

 here are some of the threats that ANTARCTIC FACES ...